Scaramucci rebuts report Citigroup cutting ties with SkyBridge

 Citigroup declined to comment.

-Scaramucci said Skybridge, which had $4.8 billion in assets at the end of February, has been investing in structured credit for 15 years, and that the last time the firm faced a similar situation was in the fall of 2008, during the depths of the financial crisis.
+Scaramucci said SkyBridge, which had $4.8 billion in assets at the end of February, has been investing in structured credit for 15 years, and that the last time the firm faced a similar situation was in the fall of 2008, during the depths of the financial crisis.
 That time, the firm rebounded with returns of 21 percent and 17 percent, respectively.

-Scaramucci said the current losses are “unrealized,” meaning they could be pared or even erased before Skybridge sells the assets.
+Scaramucci said the current losses are “unrealized,” meaning they could be pared or even erased before SkyBridge sells the assets.
 At present, it's holding the portfolio.

 Some of the bigger shops like Citigroup sometimes “issue sells at the worst possible time,” Scaramucci said, adding that he’s hoping Citi’s decision is a “contrarian indicator."